mgreiler/se-unlocked/Transcripts/EP_41_Liran_Haimovitch.md

 enabling them to act upon that.
 And that has a lot to do in here.
 The funny thing here is that metrics are really important to want on one hand, to enable people that we see and that we make it visible that there are problems.
 But on the other hand, metrics often also hold people back.
-Because if I'm, if I measured.
+Because if I'm, if I'm measured.
 By one metric.
 Right?
 Um, it means that if I'm trying something else, something new, that's not covered by this metric.
 It very well, it could very well be that I'm actually slowing down or I'm, The metrics outcomes going down while I'm trying something out.
 Right.
 And so the question is really about culture here again, how are people handling that?
 Right?
-Do I always have to perform to my OKR or KPIs or whatnot, right.
+Do I always have to perform to my OKR or KPIs or what not, right.
 The metrics and the goals that set around, or am I actually allowed to experiment here with things that might slow us down for a short time when I'm doing the improvements, because improvements are really hard to do without short term slowing down, right?
 Technical debt.